ray-project/xgboost_ray/README.md

 This library adds a new backend for XGBoost utilizing the [distributed computing framework Ray](https://ray.io).

-XGBoost on Ray enables multi node and multi GPU training with an interface compatible with the usual XGBoost API.
+XGBoost-Ray enables multi node and multi GPU training with an interface compatible with the usual XGBoost API.
 It also integrates with [Ray Tune](#hyperparameter-tuning) and offers advanced fault tolerance configuration.